 Check out our guide to moving around Korea with your bike.
-We’ll lay out your options and tell you some dos and don’ts.
-We guarantee a passing grade!
+Find out about buses, trains, and subways.
+Learn some dos and don’ts.
+And get some indispensable resources.

 Need to lug your bike around Korea.
 Let’s look at your transportation options.

 Run down the list.
-You’ll find there are three practical options: intercity buses, subways, and trains.
+You’ll find three practical options: intercity buses, subways, and trains.

 Most sidewalks have commuter bike lanes.
-If swarms of pedestrians block your path, dip into a city block and take the city back roads.
+If pedestrians swarm them, you can hop on the smaller neighborhoods roads.
 Just slow down at the intersections.